Subordination algebras in modal logic: Universal algebraic approach of subordination algebras

 \end{enumerate} and there are \textbf{strong subalgebras} (both black and white subalgebras) and strong congruences of subordination spaces (both white and black congruences).

-\begin{prop} If $\varphi$ is a modal formula (resp. a black modal formula or a bimodal formula), $\underline{B}$ a subordination algebra and $\underline{A}$ a subalgebra (resp. a black subalgebra or a strong subalgebra) then
+\begin{proposition} If $\varphi$ is a modal formula (resp. a black modal formula or a bimodal formula), $\mathbb{B}$ a subordination algebra and $\mathbb{A}$ a subalgebra (resp. a black subalgebra or a strong subalgebra) then